Leap supports third-party IDEs, both local and cloud-based, that implement the

 Ocean-Dev Docker Images,

-your development environment is updated with a recent Ocean SDK.
+your development environment is updated with a recent Ocean SDK release.
 You can see

 an example here.